AdobeDocs/commerce-operations.en/help/operational-playbook/people/resources.md

 - Easier collaboration
 - Same culture

-When do businesses decide on having an internal team:
+The following list includes examples of when businesses decide to use an internal team:

-- When the business has a highly secured business environment where all the information is sensitive and confidential which cannot be shared with a third party.
+- When the business has a highly secured business environment where all the information is sensitive and confidential and cannot be shared with a third party.

-- Technology the business is working on is patented and could create legal issues when working with a third party.
+- Technology that the business is working on is patented and could create legal issues when working with a third party.

-- Budgeting issues where the business is only able to afford an internal team.
+- Budget constraints that limit a business to using an internal team.

-- Products being sold are highly innovative such as devices, software etc. which cannot be shared with an external team.
+- Products being sold are highly innovative, such as hardware and software, which cannot be shared with an external team.

-There are few cons of operating with an internal team like there is no guarantee on if the team members understand the importance of the project, efficiency, self-motivation, understanding of the product or productivity.
+There are a few drawbacks of operating with an internal team.
+For example, there is no guarantee that the team members understand the importance of the project, efficiency, self-motivation, understanding of the product, or productivity.

-Overall, internal teams do have several benefits.
-Thus, the business needs to ensure that they have the right people working in the team who are self-motivated, skilled and have the required capabilities.
+Overall, internal teams have several benefits.
+S business needs to ensure that they have the right people working in the team who are self-motivated, skilled, and have the required capabilities.

-## External
+## External teams

-When businesses don’t have the required internal team in terms of resources and/or capabilities, then businesses resort to hiring external teams also known as third parties.
-Third-party resources are hired for a limited time frame where the third-party team consists of the required experience, knowledge, subject matter expert and implementation skills.
-While developing the project, third-party team also helps to enable the internal team so that they can handle the platform once the third party roles off.
-Third party resources can be in terms of consultancy, payment gateways, SEO/SEM related activities, marketing etc. Businesses need to analyse and figure out where their internal team lacks so they can hire the required third party.
-Like any other resources, third parties also have pros and cons.
+When businesses don’t have the required internal team, they must hire external teams (also known as third parties).
+Businesses hire external resources for a limited time, where the external team has the required experience, knowledge, subject matter experts, and implementation skills.

+While developing the project, external teams also help enable internal teams so that they can handle the platform after the external team completes the project.

+External teams include consultants, payment gateways, SEO/SEM-related activities, and marketing.
+Businesses must analyze and determine what their internal teams lack so that they can hire the required third party.
+Like any other resources, third parties also have advantages and disadvantages.

-Pros of an external/third-party team include:
+### Advantages of an external team include:

-- A specialised organisation has more experience in delivering similar ecommerce projects compared to the internal team which produces economies of scale.
+- A specialized organization has more experience in delivering similar ecommerce projects compared to the internal team, which produces economies of scale.

-- The team members of the third-party team are more experienced.
-Like an SME of a platform would know the inside out features of the platform and can suggest best practises that the business can use to maximise the use of the platform.
+- External team members are more experienced.
+Platform experts know about all platform features and can suggest best practices that the business can use to maximize their use the platform.

-- Consultancy companies are always pushing their resources to be up to date in terms of technology and trend.
-Consultants have a flexible working style and bring a lot with them not only in terms of knowledge and experience but also culture.
+- Consultancy companies push their resources to be up to date in terms of technology and industry trends.
+Consultants have a flexible working style and have a lot to offer; not only in terms of knowledge and experience but also culture.

-- Third party can provide people to work on the project in terms of need.
-Thus, it allows team scalability.
+- Third parties can provide people to work on a project as resource needs change, which provides a more scalable team.

-- Working with third-party resources requires the business to be more disciplined in terms of communication, planning and executing the project.
+- Working with external teams requires the business to be more disciplined in project planning, communication, and execution.

-- Quality of the deliverable from a third party is always better than the internal team as they are experienced and have the knowledge to apply and build the requirements of the business.
+- The quality of third-party deliverables is always better than internal teams because they are experienced and have the knowledge to apply and build the requirements of the business.

-- Payment gateways are managed and are more secure as the third party is responsible for providing the support and security.
+- Payment gateways are managed and more secure because the third party is responsible for providing support and security.

-Cons of an external team include:
+### Disadvantages of an external team include:

 - Can be quite expensive in the long run.